-Borobudur, Candi Ratu Boko & Prambanan are up there with the finest temples in Indonesia!
-This is why all 3 should be on your Indonesian bucket list
+Borobudur, Candi Ratu Boko & Prambanan are up there with the best temples in Indonesia.
+This is why you have to visit these 3 Indonesian temples!

 The temples in Indonesia are up there with the most beautiful I have ever come across.